 When to claim and who to contact?

-- It is important to notify your insurer as soon as you can in order to start the claims process quickly
+- It is important to notify your insurer as soon as you can, to start the claims process promptly

-- The longer you leave it to get in touch, the longer you’ll have to wait for a pay out
+- The longer you leave it to get in touch, the longer you will have to wait for a pay out

-- You can find the contact details of your insurance provider on your policy documents, as well as their website
+- You can find the contact details of your insurer on your policy documents or their website

-- Some insurers now provide an online claims form, meaning you might not have to even speak to anyone in order to get your claim started.
+- Some insurers now provide an online claims form, meaning you might not have to even speak to anyone.

-- The time it takes, between making a claim and receiving payment will depend on the way the insurance was arranged
+- The time it takes, between making a claim and receiving payment will depend on the way the policy was set up

-- If the insurance belonged to the deceased, then the sum insured with become part of their estate, and as such will be subject to probate
+- If the insurance belonged to the deceased, then the pay out will form part of their estate and be subject to probate

-- This means that any life insurance payment will only be distributed once the executor’s capabilities have been confirmed, and the will has been executed
+- This means that any pay out will only be distributed once the executor’s capabilities have been confirmed, and the will executed

-- Usually, the insurance company are prompt in paying out, but the process of going through probate can lengthen the time it takes to receive funds
+- Usually, an insurer is prompt in paying out, but the probate process can lengthen the time it takes to receive funds

-- If there is no will left by the deceased, this process can take longer
+- If there is no will left by the deceased, probate can take longer still

-- If the value of the estate exceeds £325,000, you could end up paying 40% tax on all or part of the life insurance lump sum under inheritance tax
+- If the value of the estate exceeds £325,000, you will pay 40% inheritance tax on all or part of the pay out

-- This means that the recipient will be the legal owner of the money, but that it is held in trust by the insurance company, until such time as the policyholder passes away
+- This means that the policy benefit is held by nominated trustee/s, until such time as the policyholder passes away

-- The policyholder needs to write the policy into trust and this cannot be changed once they have died.
+- The policyholder needs to write the policy in trust and this cannot be changed once they have died.